 There's no doubt that scooters are one of the more stylish ways to get from A to B, but it's important to remember that the roads might sometimes be as slick as your ride looks.
 When it comes to scooter safety gear, you always want to opt for substance over style.

-Lovers of 2-wheel transportation know best: the right safety gear can be a real lifesaver if an accident happens, and should be taken seriously.
+Lovers of 2-wheeled transportation know best: the right safety gear can be a real lifesaver if an accident happens, and should be taken seriously.
 After all, a helmet alone is estimated to prevent 37 percent of crash deaths among motorcycle riders.

 The Motorcycle Safety Foundation suggests scooter riders wear the following protective gear every time they get on a scooter: